RAFTA-AIRBORNE/AEMpyX_public/README.md

 -	**aempy/info**
  	Documentation for software related to the toolbox, as python (including the most important extensions, numpy,
 	scipy, and matplotlib), and other tools.

+- 	**environment**
+	Contains conda environment description files, and some useful helper files for working within the conda environment.
+For linux and windows you can find special versions in the repective directories.
+	The current AEMpyX environment contains some packages which are not strictly necessary for running aempy, but useful for related geoscientific work.
 This version will run under Python 3.9+ (3.11 being the current development platform).
 For installing the python environment in any Linux environment (e.g. Ubuntu, SuSE), you need to do the following: